 College grads, we owe you a huge congratulations!
 Now you face a new challenge: the job search.
-You're likely to make crucial cover letter errors a huge congratulations!
+Whether you're looking for an online job or something that's more traditional, you're likely to make crucial cover letter errors a huge congratulations!
 Now you face a new challenge: the job search.
 You're likely to make crucial cover letter errors during the early stages of your search.
 This can eliminate your chances of making it to the next round.
 Watch out for these five common mistakes, and you'll be miles ahead of your peers.

 College grads often skip it altogether

 Yes, writing a cover letter can be a time-consuming drag.
 And yes, there's a chance your employer won't read it.
 You must write one anyway, and put your heart into it.
 Even if your prospective employer doesn't read it carefully, it will be noticed that you put time and effort into it.
 This makes you look good.
 You want that.
 (Right?)